 Our frameworks are intended to automate some common methods for proving that a snapshot is unreachable.
-Some methods use the recent behaviour of components to show that they cannot cooperate to reach a system's snapshot [13, 12], while other methods rely on relational invariants to characterise states and prove snapshots unreachable [8, 17].
+Some methods use the recent behaviour of components to show that they cannot cooperate to reach a system's snapshot [11, 10], while other methods rely on relational invariants to characterise states and prove snapshots unreachable [6, 14].
 As both of our running examples show, we provide a fully systematic framework to carry out these specific sorts of reasoning.

-Our reachability tests were inspired by Martins's CSDD and FSDD, which were in turn inspired by proof rules from [17].
-We have, however, removed some of FSDD and CSDD's limitations.
-In particular, we propose reachability criteria that are completely independent of the safety property that is being checked, while both the CSDD and FSDD are centred on deadlock analysis.
+We were particularly inspired by Martin's CSDD and FSDD to create our reachability tests.
+These techniques were, in turn, inspired by deadlock-freedom proof rules presented in [14].
+We tried, however, to work on some of FSDD and CSDD's limitations.
+In particular, we propose reachability criteria that are completely independent from the safety property that is being checked, while both the CSDD and FSDD are centred on deadlock analysis.